metakeule/replacer/README.md

 [![Build Status](https://secure.travis-ci.org/metakeule/replacer.png)](http://travis-ci.org/metakeule/replacer)

 If you need to simply replace placeholders in a template without escaping or logic, replacer might be for you.

 For the typical scenario - your template never changes on runtime -, replacer is faster than using (strings|bytes).Replace(r)() or regexp.ReplaceAllStringFunc() or the text/template package.

+There is also a new subpackage called places which is similar in performance for normal rendering but faster for parsing.
+It has a different API though.

 Performance
 -----------